ricardo-fonseca/zpic/doc/Particle injection.md

 ### Custom

 The custom type injects a density profile set by a user defined function.
 The function must accept two parameters: one parameter of type _float_ (the position at which the density is to be evaluated in simulation units) and a void pointer (which can be used to send additional data to the function).
-It must returns the density value has a value of type _float_.
+It must returns the density value as a value of type _float_.
 Note that density values are normalized to _n_.

 ```C
 // Custom density example